peter88213/nvhelp-en/source/file_menu.rst

       directory as the ODT document, using its file name and the extension *.novx*.
-   -  If a project with the same file name as the ODT document already exists, no new project will be created.
+   -  If a project with the same file name as the ODT document already exists in the directory, no new project will be created.
    -  If you select a previously exported document belonging to an existing project, this project will be updated and loaded.
    -  The ODT document can either be a `work in progress